-I planned to spend my puja vacation with my family at some places where we can relax and have fun traveling at the same time.
-So, after much debate and discussions we decided for a tour to Araku Valley and Visakhapatnam (Vizag): where one can view mountains and sea together.
+I planned to spend my puja vacation with my family at some places where we can relax and have fun travelling at the same time.
+So, after much debate and discussions, we decided for a tour to Araku Valley and Visakhapatnam (Vizag): where one can view mountains and sea together.

 Considering the holiday calendar of 2017, I made an itinerary as follows:

 Day 1: Boarding from Howrah (HWH) railway station,

 Day 2: Reach Visakhapatnam (VSKP); VSKP – Araku Valley (by car); Araku Valley sight-seeing (Tribal Museum, Padmapuram Garden, Chaparia falls and Coffee museum),

 Day 3: Araku – Visakhapatnam (by car) and sight-seeing en route (Ananthagiri Coffee plantations, Galikonda view-point, Borra caves and Simhachalam),